Homer Bush

-Homer Giles Bush (born November 12, 1972) is an American former professional baseball second baseman and currently the manager of the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+Homer Giles Bush (born November 12, 1972) is an American former professional baseball second baseman.
 He played for the New York Yankees, Toronto Blue Jays and Florida Marlins of Major League Baseball from 1997 to 2002 and in 2004.
 He was a part of the Yankees' 1998 World Series championship over the San Diego Padres.

 High school football star

 Bush attended East St. Louis High School in East St. Louis, Illinois, and was a standout wide receiver.
-He is mentioned periodically in a book titled "The Right Kind Of Heroes" written by Kevin Horrigan.
+He is mentioned periodically in a book titled The Right Kind Of Heroes, written by Kevin Horrigan.
 The book details Coach Bob Shannon and the remarkable success of the East St. Louis Flyers football program in 1989 and 1990.
 Throughout the book, Bush is referenced as the team's "go to" player, as well as a likeable person.

 Bush still holds the Illinois State High School football records for most touchdowns scored in a single season and most receiving yards in a single season.
 He was also named to the All-Century team for Illinois High School Football.

 Bush was recruited by the University of Missouri to play receiver following his high school football career, but opted to pursue baseball as a career.